NudTix/EgapFinder/README.md

 # EgapFinder
-Enchanted Golden Apple finder for blockgame (can be modified)
+Enchanted Golden Apple finder for Minecraft (can be modified)